Leh Palace- Once the Residence of Royals in Ladakh

-The Level 6 appeared to be more open and spacious courtyard.
-Also. the view of Leh city was widening with increase in every level.
-In the center of Level 6, stood the top surface of Hall of Public Audience, giving ample light to the room.
-On one end of courtyard, there is a The Royal Apartment, secluded from everything whereas the other end lead to the trailing stairs to next levels.
+Level 6 appeared to be a more open and spacious courtyard.
+Also. the view of Leh city was widening with an increase in every level.
+In the center of Level 6, stood the top surface of the Hall of Public Audience, giving ample light to the room.
+On one end of the courtyard, there is a The Royal Apartment, secluded from everything whereas the other end leads to the trailing stairs to the next levels.

 Level 8 and Level 9 of Leh Palace

 The last two levels 8 and 9 looked more broken down as compared to the rest levels and were closed for the public.
 The Guard sitting at the 7th level told us that probably these levels also had been the royal rooms used for their own living.